 - Sharing up to date records on your child’s development,

 - Hold termly meetings to discuss achievements and areas of support being provided for your children, Provide a termly summary of your child’s achievements and future focuses,

 - Up to date newsletters, website and social networking opportunities.

 - Opportunities to join the site parent committee,

 - An open door policy for all parents to be able to drop in to the setting at any time.

 All these ways can ensure that you get all the information you need about your child and the nursery while your are with us all these methods allow you to share your views and opinions with us along the way.

 Who can I contact for further information?

 To enrol in the nursery you would need to call and speak with the Nursery manager who can talk you through the process and arrange a visit to look at the nursery and discuss any concerns or questions you may have.
 If you already attend the nursery your first point of contact to discuss anything about your child would be the key person, they can then bring in the SENCO if required to discuss any further concerns you may have and they will be able to seek the right support for your child.
 When you are worried or have any concerns about your child at any point the child’s key person or SENCO will always be available for you to talk to.
-The SENCO for this setting is Katherine Hendy, and she is contactable through Tops Day Nurseries.
+The SENCO for this setting is Jessica Bowley, and she is contactable through Tops Day Nurseries.

 Some of our friendly Newport Nursery team: